mschuchard/concourse-vault-resource/README.md

 # Concourse Vault Resource

 A [concourse-ci](https://concourse-ci.org) resource for interacting with secrets via [Vault](https://www.vaultproject.io).
-This plugin was most recently tested against Vault version 1.14.10.
+This plugin's code at `HEAD` is currently tested against Vault version 1.14.10.
+The most recent release was tested against 1.13.12.

 This repository and project is based on the work performed for [MITODL](https://github.com/mitodl/concourse-vault-resource), and now serves as an upstream for the project hosted within that organization.
 Accordingly it maintains the BSD-3 license with copyright notice.